franciscop/umbrella/documentation.md

 ## .ajax()

-**Make a regular form to be submitted by ajax with the same method and values**
+Make all of the matched forms to be submitted by ajax with the same method and values when the user submits the form.

+> Note: this method does NOT submit the form, it just handles it when it's submitted (from the user or with .trigger())

 ```js
 .ajax(success, error, before);